 THEORY OF CHANGE

-By CONNECTING conflict transformation theory with practical insights from the ground, we develop skills tailored to our region.
+By COMBINING conflict transformation theory with practical insights from the field, we develop skills that are tailored to our area.

-By WORKING TOGETHER to apply these relevant CT skills, transformative opportunities for society’s challenges emerge.
+By WORKING TOGETHER to apply these relevant conflict transformation skills, transformative opportunities are created for society's challenges.

-By IMPLEMENTING these transformative opportunities, a better future evolves in the entire land that Jews and Palestinians call home.
+By FOSTERING conditions for the de-escalation of conflicts, a better future will develop throughout the land that Jews and Palestinians call home.

 Vision

-Challenge envisions a thriving shared society embracing the full diversity of identities and opportunities in the entire land which Israelis and Palestinians call home.
+Challenge envisions a thriving joint future, embracing the full diversity of identities and opportunities in the entire land that Israelis and Palestinians call home.

 Mission